perusio/drupal-with-nginx/README.md

    [`error_page`](http://wiki.nginx.org/HttpCoreModule#error_page)
    directive.
 There's an exact location `/` that issues a 200 code and serves `/index.html` when a 404 is returned.

-   This configuration block is in the file `sites-available/static_index.html`.

 ## Installation